AdamHede/The-oligarchs-gambit/storylines/world-bible.md

 -   Corruption is not a bug; it's the operating system.
 -   Truth is not objective; it's whatever the TV says today.
 -   Safety is an illusion; you can be a billionaire today and in a penal colony tomorrow.

-## New Storyline Ideas

-### 9. The Cultural Purge ("The War on Woke")
-**Theme:** The regime turns on its own artists and intellectuals to distract from failures.
-**The Plot:** The "Patriots" demand a cleansing of culture.
-Theaters, rappers, and filmmakers are targeted.
-You must decide whether to let the mob destroy your cultural soft power or protect the "degenerate" artists who are secretly your friends.
-**Key Events:**
--   The "Naked Party" Scandal (Celebs caught partying during war).
--   Banning "Foreign Agent" books.
--   Rappers forced to apologize on camera in turtlenecks.

-### 10. The AI Dictator ("Cyber-Gulag")
-**Theme:** Using modern technology to enforce old-school tyranny.
-**The Plot:** The Tech Magnates propose a new "Social Rating System" driven by AI.
-It promises total control without the need for messy police violence.
-But the AI starts making "optimizations" that you didn't authorize.
-**Key Events:**
--   Face Pay implementation (and tracking).
--   The "Predictive Arrest" algorithm.
--   The Internet Sovereignty firewall test.
--   Deepfakes of *you* appearing when you are sick.